-Bond proceeds may be invested in accordance with the provisions of the respective bond ordinance, resolution or Trust Agreement authorizing the issuance of the bonds, notes or other obligations.
-To the extent of any inconsistency between the provisions of this investment policy and the bond instrument, the more restrictive investment terms contained in the bond instrument shall control, provided however, that no such investment of bond proceeds shall be made in an investment that is prohibited by policy
+Bond proceeds and pledged revenue may be invested in accordance with the provisions of the respective bond ordinance, resolution or Trust Agreement authorizing the issuance of the bonds, notes or other obligations.
+To the extent of any inconsistency between the provisions of this investment policy and the bond instrument, the more restrictive investment terms contained in the bond instrument shall control, provided however, that no such investment of bond proceeds shall be made in an investment that is prohibited by this policy.